AdaCore/learn/content/courses/Guidelines_for_Safe_and_Secure_Ada_SPARK/chapters/guidelines/robust_programming_practice/rpp04_no_unassigned_mode-out_procedure_parameters.rst

 Reference
 +++++++++++

-MISRA C Rule 9.1 "The value of an object with automatic storage duration shall not be read before it has been set"
+MISRA C Rule 9.1: "The value of an object with automatic storage duration shall not be read before it has been set."

 +++++++++++++
 Description